This information is for people who have cancer that has come back or spread - this is called advanced cancer.

 What is advanced cancer?

-Advanced cancer is when cancer cells have spread from where they first grew to other parts of the body.
+Advanced cancer is cancer that has spread from the part of the body where it started (the primary cancer) to another part of the body.

 The difference between advanced cancer and terminal cancer